 Chairman from August 2015.
 Governor since November 1999.
 Variously, Chairman of Finance, Premises & Personnel Committee, Responsible Officer and Vice Chairman of Governors.
 Retired Company Finance Director.
 Lives in Thaxted.

-I have 2 children who attended Wethersfield primary school.
-I have been on the board for nearly 2 years.
+I had 2 children who attended Wethersfield primary school.
 I work part time at a private health club.
 I have over 20 years managerial experience, some of the attributes that I bring to the board include, payroll, budgets, recruitment and health and safety matters.

 Mrs. Sarah Pilgrim